+Flat Rate Cost Share Contract

+Type Amount \$ Maximum Rate Term

+Innovative Practices 50% 10 years

+(Redevelopment/Community)

+Innovative Practices 50% 10 years

+(New Development)

+Non-Conventional 50% - 70% as determined by approving 10 years

+Stormwater Runoff and authority

+Pollution Control

-Flat Rate Cost Share Contract Type Amount \$ Maximum Rate Term Innovative Practices (Redevelopment/Community) 50% 10 years Innovative Practices (New Development) 50% 10 years Non-Conventional Stormwater Runoff and Pollution Control 50% - 70% as determined by approving authority 10 years Conservation Drainage 70% 10 years Chloride Reduction Practices 50% - 70% as determined by approving authority 1 - 10 years
+Conservation Drainage 70% 10 years

+Chloride Reduction Practices 50% - 70% as determined by approving 1 - 10 years

+authority

 - 1. Interest in financial assistance for projects under this category shall be discussed with appropriate funding authority staff prior to the District accepting an application. - 2.
 Projects having tentative support of the funding authority shall be taken by the District and forwarded to the appropriate funding authority for consideration. - 3.
 Innovative practices include cutting edge techniques and technologies that will, as determined by the funding authority, have a high likelihood of success but which have either never been used before or have not been used or applied other than experimentally. - 4.
 Approved applications are assigned to Scott SWCD for technical assistance. - 5.
 Eligible non-conventional stormwater runoff and pollution control practices may include regenerative dustless street sweepers, porous pavers, porous pavement, green roofs, sediment basins, and other practices determined on a case by case basis. - 6.
 Conservation drainage practices include, but are not limited to: denitrifying bioreactors, water quality surface inlet protection and vegetative subsurface drain outlets. - 7.
-Chloride reduction practices including but not limited to equipment - 8.
+Chloride reduction practices including but not limited to equipment - 7.8.
 For Non-Conventional Stormwater Projects: The maximum financial assistance for a private residential project is \$5000, and the applicant shall allow for public education as a component of the project.